Performance of the stochastic MV-PURE estimator in highly noisy settings: Introduction

-However, in order to compare robustness properties of estimators considered, it is beneficient to compare their performances first in the theoretical case of perfect model knowledge.
+To compare the robustness properties of the estimators considered in this paper, we first compare their performances in the theoretical case of perfect model knowledge.
 Then, aided with theoretical results serving as a benchmark, one would be able to determine the performance degradation of a given estimator (i.e., its robustness properties) in the presence of model uncertainties.
-Focusing on the stochastic MV-PURE estimator, we define conditions under which its rank reduction technique enables it in the theoretical settings of perfect model knowledge to achieve significantly lower MSE than its full-rank version, the stochastic BLUE estimator.
-The main result of this paper achieves this goal as it shows that the larger the power of additive noise, the larger the gap in performance between stochastic MV-PURE and stochastic BLUE estimators, and that the optimal rank is in fact monotonically decreasing with increasing noise level.
-These results indicate a common intuition that insistence on distortionless is an inadequate requirement in highly noisy conditions: the results of this paper derive conditions when this intuition is true.
-Furthermore, the results of this paper demonstrate clearly an interplay between noise levels and ill-conditioning of the model considered, which gives further insight into the scope of applicability of the stochastic MV-PURE estimator.
-We provide a numerical example, where we demonstrate a new insight and interpretation of the numerical simulations considered first in \cite{Piotrowski2009}, where we employed the stochastic MV-PURE estimator as a linear receiver in a multiple-input multiple-output (MIMO) wireless communication system.
+To this end, this study introduces conditions under which the rank reduction technique of the stochastic MV-PURE estimator enables it (in the theoretical setting of perfect model knowledge) to achieve significantly lower MSE than its full-rank version, the stochastic BLUE estimator.
+The main result of this paper shows that the larger the power of the additive noise, the larger the gap in performance between the stochastic MV-PURE and stochastic BLUE estimators.
+In addition, we also show that the optimal rank is in fact monotonically decreasing with increasing noise level.
+These findings confirm the common intuition that insistence on distortionless is an inadequate requirement in highly noisy conditions.
+The results of this paper derive conditions when this intuition is true.
+Furthermore, they demonstrate clearly the interplay between noise level and ill-conditioning of the model considered.

+A numerical example is provided to demonstrate insight provided by the results of this paper in practical applications.
+We extend simulations considered first in \cite{Piotrowski2009}, where the stochastic MV-PURE estimator was employed as a linear receiver for multiple-input multiple-output (MIMO) wireless communication system.

-This paper expands results presented in part at conferences \cite{Piotrowski2008b,Piotrowski2009b}.
+Preliminary short versions of this paper have been presented at conferences \cite{Piotrowski2008b,Piotrowski2009b}.